philschanely/course-ux/src/pages/activities/project-2.md

 * Summary of implications for your project
 * Appendix of research tools (questionnaire, survey) and data collected (survey results, data from interviews, data from observations, etc.).

-Submit your report as a PDF attachment using the corresponding submission in Moodle.
+Submit your report as a neatly formatted PDF file.

 </Subpage>
 <Subpage slug="c">